Caroline Takamine Beach: Personal life

-Hitch met her first husband, chemist Takamine Jōkichi, in 1884, at the World Cotton Centennial Exposition in New Orleans.
+Hitch met her first husband, chemist Jokichi Takamine, in 1884, at the World Cotton Centennial Exposition in New Orleans.
 They married in that city three years later, in 1887.
 She was one of the first American women to marry a Japanese man, and she lost her American citizenship by marrying a foreigner.
-They had two sons, Jõkichi Jr. (Jo) and Ebenezer (Eben), both born in Tokyo before 1890.
+They had two sons, Jokichi Jr. (Jo) and Ebenezer (Eben), both born in Tokyo before 1890.
 The Takamine family moved to the United States in 1890; they lived in Peoria, Chicago, and New York, while her husband was working in whisky processing using his patented method, and later studying adrenaline.
 In 1902 she bought land near her family in Sullivan County, New York, for their summer residence.
 The couple moved to Passaic, New Jersey in their later years together.
 Her husband died in 1922, after years of poor health.
 She was executor of his estate, and traveled to Japan with her younger son to fulfill those duties.

 Caroline Hitch Takamine remarried in 1926, to one of her son's friends, a young rancher named Charles Pablo Beach, in Tucson, Arizona.
 Her elder son died in 1930.
 Her younger son was able to gain United States citizenship in 1953, under the McCarran-Walter Act.
 He died that same year.
 Caroline Takamine Beach died in 1954, aged 88 years, in Vail.
 Her grave is with her first husband's, in a mausoleum at Woodlawn Cemetery in the Bronx.